boi4/libpfasst-doc/content/libpfasst/_index.md

 * Implement a **sweeper class**.
 This class actually defines the specific differential equation that should be solved
 * Implement a **main routine** that sets up and calls LibPFASST

-Basically all examples in the official LibPFASST repo also implement a **probin module**, which loads general PFASST and problem specific parameters from a `probin.nml` file.
+Basically all examples in the official LibPFASST repository also implement a **probin module**, which loads general PFASST and problem specific parameters from a `probin.nml` file.

 In this version of LibPFASST, the user should additionally add a **resizing routine**, in which the application decides on the current state whether to grow or shrink and add it to the the `PF_PRE_POT_RESIZE` hook.
 See below ("Controlling dynamic resources") for details.